angular-buch/website-articles/blog/2025-10-signal-forms-part1/README.md

 Next, we create a signal property containing our initial form state.
 In this example, we keep the `initialState` as a separate constant before, so we can re-use it later for resetting the form data after submission.
-Of course, it is also possible to define the initial state directly when creating the signal.
+Of course, it is also possible to define the initial state directly inlined when creating the signal.

 ```typescript
 const initialState: RegisterFormData = {